Enrichment Fellowship

 - Be a U.S. citizen or Permanent Resident.

-- Plan to enroll as a full-time graduate student in an on-campus, UNI degree program.
+- Plan to enroll as a full-time graduate student in a UNI graduate degree program.
+Only recently admitted students are eligible.

 - Hold a minimum GPA of 3.0.